beau1399/arensee/README.md

 Arensee is noteworthy for its lack of dependencies.
 Other than React Native itself, I've added just two NPM package: one called **react-native-draggable** and another called **patch-package**, which is used only to patch **react-native-draggable**.
 This seems pretty atypical of React Native applications to me, but as things unfolded I found that React Native provided ample facilities "right out of the box" for a chess game.
 In fact, the reactive user interface paradigm struck me as well-suited to a chess game, where state is central, evolving over time, and prominently presented visually.

-More generally, I thought the development of Arensee unfolded with notable rapidity.
+I do think the development of Arensee unfolded with notable rapidity.
 I started work on the Friday evening of a three-day weekend, and what I had Sunday evening was pretty close to the finished product seen here.
 The overall Arensee development process struck me as interesting, and I allow myself to pontificate about it a bit at the end of this article.

 **Component *Sprite***